Musicians and singers play instruments or sing for live audiences and in recording studios.

 Musicians and singers often perform in settings such as concert halls, arenas, and clubs.

-There are no postsecondary education requirements for musicians or singers interested in performing popular music; however, many performers of classical music and opera have at least a bachelor's degree.
+There are no postsecondary education requirements for musicians or singers interested in performing popular music.
+However, many performers of classical music and opera have at least a bachelor's degree.
 Musicians and singers need extensive and prolonged training and practice to acquire the skills and knowledge necessary to interpret music at a professional level.

-Employment of musicians and singers is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of musicians and singers is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
 Growth will be due to increases in demand for musical performances.
 However, there will be tough competition for jobs because of the large number of people who are interested in becoming musicians and singers.

 Explore resources for employment and wages by state and area for musicians and singers.

 Compare the job duties, education, job growth, and pay of musicians and singers with similar occupations.

 Learn more about musicians and singers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.